MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-analytics.md

 Get a comprehensive view of how a contact has engaged with your journeys in Customer Insights - Journeys, including all past email sends, opens, clicks, form submissions, and more.
 Better understand your audience's behavior and interests, make informed decisions based on past engagement, and tailor your marketing efforts to their needs and preferences.
 To view contact insights, go to **Real-time journeys** > **Audience** > **Contacts**, select a contact record, and then open its **Insights** tab.

-The following insights categories are provided:
+The following insight categories are provided:

 - **Overview**: View a chart of the engagement interactions and a summary of the most important KPIs for each channel for the selected contact.
 - **Email insights**: View complete details of email interactions for the selected contact, including a list of all messages sent to them, plus lists of all opens, clicks, bounces, and more.